OCA/account-analytic/account_analytic_project/README.rst

 Project and analytic account integration
 ========================================

-This module provides a usability improvement to create projects from analytic accounts, as well as providing the inverse relationship project_ids field on analytic accounts.
+This module provides a usability improvement to create projects from analytic accounts.

 Gives the option to create projects directly from the analytic accounts they should be linked to.